mrcavalcanti/mosaicoo/docs/sources/alerting/contact-points/message-templating/_index.md

 ### Create a message template

-> **Note:** Before Grafana v8.2, the configuration of the embedded Alertmanager was shared across organisations.
-Users of Grafana 8.0 and 8.1 are advised to use the new Grafana 8 alerts only if they have one organisation.
-Otherwise, silences for the Grafana managed alerts will be visible by all organizations.
+> **Note:** Before Mosaicoo v8.2, the configuration of the embedded Alertmanager was shared across organisations.
+Users of Mosaicoo 8.0 and 8.1 are advised to use the new Mosaicoo 8 alerts only if they have one organisation.
+Otherwise, silences for the Mosaicoo managed alerts will be visible by all organizations.

-1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the Mosaicoo menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. In the Alerting page, click **Contact points** to open the page listing existing contact points.
 1. From Alertmanager drop-down, select an external Alertmanager to create and manage templates for the external data source.
 Otherwise, keep the default option of Grafana.
    {{< figure max-width="250px" src="/static/img/docs/alerting/unified/contact-points-select-am-8-0.gif" caption="Select Alertmanager" >}}